 Unlike a waterfall, the water seems to just seep out of the rock continuously.
 It is quite the sight.
 The kids especially thought it was neat, as they had never seen anything quite like it.

 I see how the rock got its name; it looks like it is weeping.
 Add this to your list of places to check out in Zion.

 Check out this quick video clip of Weeping Rock:

-One area of the park where we wanted to visit but couldn’t was Angels Landing.
-Angels Landing is a strenuous trail with steep drop offs, but the view from the top looks amazing.
+One area of the park that we wanted to visit but couldn’t was Angels Landing.
+Angels Landing is a strenuous trail with steep drop-offs, but the view from the top looks amazing.
 It is not recommended for small children or those afraid of heights and we had both in our group.

 If you are a good hiker and have older kids, Angels Landing is one of the hikes in Zion that you won’t want to miss!

 Another area we read about but were not able to visit was the Checkerboard Mesa.
 If you enter Zion from the east it is hard to miss the colors that essentially make a checkerboard.
 Beautiful red rock and other colors add to its beauty.

 Checkerboard Mesa looks like a beautiful place to hike so plan on spending some time in this area.

 The Zion Canyon Scenic Drive is Hwy 9 from I-15 to Mount Carmel Junction.
 This is a beautiful drive.
 If hiking isn’t your thing, this scenic drive would be a great addition to your trip to Zion.